 RADIO SUCCESS: Radio London's SF programme is now fortnightly by popular demand: Sunday morning, repeated Monday lunchtime on 95.8Mhz VHF.

 BELGIAN CON: The weekend of 17/18th April saw the gathering of some sixty fans in Antwerp for the Belgian National SFan II Convention.
 The Saturday session was held at the Cecil Hotel, coincidentally the centre of Antwerp fandom in the middle and late fifties, and was devoted to a business meeting which discussed various European SF awards and future conventions.
 A rambling party followed which continued well into Sunday morning.
 The Sunday session included French and Flemish speakers, a forceful & authoritative address by GoH Donald Wollheim and some entertaining reminiscences by Fan GoH Jan Jansen who spoke of the days when Alpha & Contact were names of note in the international fan field.
-The entire con was excellently coordinated, in 3 languages, by Chairman Simon Jukes and attendees included Martin Box, Paul Torfs, Danny de Laet, & Willy Magiels from Antwerp, Michel Feron from Hannut, George Coune from Brussels, Leo Kindt from Rotterdam, & Ron Bennett from SHAPE.
+The entire con was excellently coordinated, in 3 languages, by Chairman Simon Jukes [sic: should be Joukes] and attendees included Martin Box, Paul Torfs, Danny de Laet, & Willy Magiels from Antwerp, Michel Feron from Hannut, George Coune from Brussels, Leo Kindt from Rotterdam, & Ron Bennett from SHAPE.
 (Skyrack News Service)

 VISITORS TO UK: Expected this August are Philip Jose Farmer (staying in Scotland), Charles Platt and wife, and Australian Peter Darling on his way to Noreascon.